markmurphydev/ruby-wasm/notes/Sprints/Backlog.md

 ## Not immediate priorities
 - Research Binaryen ー Viable post-compilation optimizer?
 Do I want one?
 - "Wasm spec explained" posts
+- Find every conference talk I can about wasm
+- Type up, print, annotate notes on [[Talks#Is wasm becoming garbage?]]

 ## Administrative
 - Check if Obsidian has a metadata system for item point values, etc.